 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your doctor is likely to ask you a few questions, such as:

-- When did you begin losing pigment?
+- When did you begin noticing light patches on your skin?

 - Have you ever had this type of change before?

-- What is your occupation and what are your hobbies?
+- What is your occupation, and what are your hobbies?
 Are you exposed to any harsh chemicals in either?